 The area was settled by a group of Catholic settlers from Barren County, Kentucky.
 Saint Mary's of the Barrens Seminary, founded in 1818, was the first home of parish and the source of the name "Seminary Picnic."
 Eventually, the town grew large enough to support two small parish churches in which to worship: the historic Church of the Assumption on the seminary grounds and St. Boniface Church on W. St. Joseph St. In the early 1960s, parishioners built St. Vincent de Paul Catholic Church which was large enough to combine the two parishes into one place to worship.

-The Very first Seminary Picnic began as a social gathering at Klump's Grove west of the present city.
+The picnic began as an annual gathering of the local community at the beginning of the 20th Century and continues on a grander scale well into the 21st Century.
+The very first Seminary Picnic began as a social gathering at Klump's Grove west of the present city.
 The picnic moved to its present location in 1906

 Electric lights made their appearance at the picnic grove in 1914.
 In the beginning, the picnic was only a one-day affair with a meal and music.
 In 1933 the picnic expanded to two days - first on a Friday and Saturday and later it was moved to Saturday and Sunday.
 Some of the early years included a Queen Contest for the parish's young ladies, with a trip as the prize.